vinyldns/vinyldns/DEVELOPER_GUIDE.md

 which the portal connection modal has not been updated to incorporate.
 To connect to a zone with testuser, you will need to use an alternative client and set `isTest=true` on the zone being connected to.

-An example using the vinyldns-js client (Note, you need Node installed):
+Use the vinyldns-js client (Note, you need Node installed):

 ```
 git clone https://github.com/vinyldns/vinyldns-js.git